opentensor/subtensor/README.md

 * OSs other than Linux and MacOS are currently not supported.

 ## Architectures
-Subtensor support the following architectures:
+Subtensor supports the following architectures:

 ## Linux x86_64
 Requirements: